 The City of Sanford sought feedback from the community in a variety of ways.
 The City participates in monthly community meetings where City departments meet at a neighborhood community center face to face with residents to field questions and hear concerns.
 The Community Meetings are held at the Sanford Westside Community Center, centrally located near the Historic Goldsboro neighborhoods.
-Bimonthly community meetings are held on the eastside for the Georgetown neighborhood.
+Bi-monthly community meetings are held on the eastside for the Georgetown neighborhood.
 The City also has regular meetings of their CDBG Advisory Board.
 The Advisory Board meets monthly to discuss CDBG programing, review and rank public services proposals and offer funding recommendations and feedback to City and County staff.

-During FY 2018-2019 period, comments were received from the public at various community meetings.
+During FY 2019-2020 period, comments were received from the public at various community meetings.
 The meetings with the public, CDBG Advisory Board and City staff, helped spotlight the need for refining different strategies for community development in Sanford.
 Feedback about the need for more extensive housing repairs because of the aged housing stock in Sanford was valuable.
 Comments about supporting the Choice Neighborhoods Planning Initiative was also beneficial to the Annual Action Planning process for FY 2019-2020.

-In accordance with the currently adopted Citizen Participation Plan for the City of Sanford, the availability of the CAPER and notice of the public meeting to be held were advertised in the local newspaper on December 4, 2019.
-The 15-day public comment period began on December 4, 2019, and ended on December 20, 2019.
-Hard Copies of the CAPER were also available at Sanford City Hall and Seminole County Community Services for persons without computer access.
-A public meeting was held on December 11 2019, and all written public comments received during the comment period and received verbally at the public meeting, are appended to the CAPER report.
+In accordance with the currently adopted Citizen Participation Plan for the City of Sanford, the availability of the CAPER and notice of the public comment period was posted on the City website and in City Hall on April 15th.
+It was also advertised in the local newspaper on April 25, 2021.
+The public comment period began on April 15, 2021, and ended on April 29, 2021.
+Hard Copies of the draft CAPER were also available at Sanford City Hall for persons without computer access.
+The City of Sanford has bilingual staff available to assist Spanish speaking persons.
+Translation is available in person, by phone and virtually.
+A public meeting was not held, and all written public comments received during the comment period are appended to the CAPER report.
 A copy of the advertisement and public notices are included to document the public participation process.

-No comments were received at the public meeting held on December 11, 2019.
-No comments were received by the end of the public comment period of December 20, 2019.
+No comments were received by the end of the public comment period.